 First, soak one cup of raw almonds in cool or room-temperature water.
 Then, place the soaked almonds, ⅛ teaspoon of salt, 5 cups of water, 2 scraped vanilla beans, and two tablespoons of honey into a blender.
 Blend until the mixture reaches a creamy, smooth consistency.

-Strain your mixture into a 40-ounce glass pitcher through a nut milk bag, sieve, or coffee filter.
+Strain your mixture into a 1.2-litre glass jug through a nut milk bag, sieve, or coffee filter.

 Pro Tip: Your homemade almond milk will last 4 to 5 days in the fridge.
-Be sure to thoroughly sterilize your glass pitcher before starting.
+Be sure to thoroughly sterilize your glass jug before starting.

 Then, place the cup of coarse ground coffee into a French press with 4 cups of room-temperature water.
 Gently stir the grounds to ensure they’re thoroughly incorporated.